siyoell12/minionlabs-auto-refferal/README.md

 - 📂 Configurable via `.env`

+🔐 Access Policy
+This bot is private and requires login credentials.

 🚫 Unauthorized use is prohibited.

 ✅ To access, please confirm your username + PIN with the creator.